jkulawik/blog/_drafts/discord-alternative.md

 * Screen sharing: yes
 * Multichannel support: yes, but a bit convoluted; previously you could only create "rooms", which would show up along with DMs in a messy way (think of it as Discord group chats).
-[The recently implemented Spaces feature](https://element.io/blog/spaces-the-next-frontier/) should alleviate this issue and it makes for a more server-like experience.
+[The somewhat-new Spaces feature](https://element.io/blog/spaces-the-next-frontier/) should alleviate this issue and it makes for a more server-like experience.
 * Custom emoji: No, and [this 8 year old Github issue](https://github.com/element-hq/element-meta/issues/339) is not boding well for the possibility of those being implemented.